syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Installer-for-Individual-Platform/Essential-Studio-Installer-for-Individual-Platform.md

 8. Setup is uninstalled.

-    > Note: x.x.x.x needs to be replaced with the Essential Studio version installed in your machine and the Product Unlock Key needs to be replaced with the unlock key for that version.
+    N> x.x.x.x needs to be replaced with the Essential Studio version installed in your machine and the Product Unlock Key needs to be replaced with the unlock key for that version.
 Platform should be replaced with asp.net, asp.netmvc, asp.netmvc-classic, silverlight, windowsforms, windowsphone, winrt, wpf, javascript, or lightswitch.